silasfelinus/kind_robots/content/galleries.md

 ---
-title: 'Gallery Highlight'
+title: 'Gallery'
-subtitle: 'Is it art?'
+subtitle: 'But is it art?'
 description: 'Snippets of falderall and kerfluffel'
 layout: default
 image: 'art1.webp'